Fushimi Inari Shrine in Kyoto is probably one of the most famous sights with its many red shrine gates.

 The main symbol of Fushimi Inari Shrine: the red gates – here the mini version of it.
 They are used as ema.

-And we’re out again to be in front of another smaller shrine.
+Once you get through the first larger section of red gates, you reach another small shrine.
 Most people stop here if they don’t have much time and then go back.

-Filled sweet tofu “bags”, also known as “Inari sushi” and alcohol.
-“Inari-zushi” is said to be the favorite dish of the foxes.
+Alcohol and some filled sweet tofu “bags”, also known as “Inari-zushi“.
+The latter is said to be the favorite dish of the fox deity.

 Going deeper into the forest.
 If you want to you can spend there almost a whole day!